A Survey on 3D Gaussian Splatting: Introduction

 \section{Introduction}

-The objective of image based 3D scene reconstruction is to convert a collection of views or videos capturing a scene into a digital 3D model \redtext{that can be computationally processed, analyzed, and manipulated.} This hard and long-standing problem is fundamental for machines to comprehend the complexity of real-world environments, facilitating a wide array of applications such as 3D modeling and animation, robot navigation, historical preservation, augmented/virtual reality, and autonomous driving.
+The objective of image based 3D scene reconstruction is to convert a collection of views capturing a scene into a digital 3D model that can be computationally processed, analyzed, and manipulated.
+This hard and long-standing problem is fundamental for machines to comprehend real-world environments, facilitating a wide array of applications such as 3D modeling and animation, robot navigation, historical preservation, augmented/virtual reality, and autonomous driving.

-The journey of 3D scene reconstruction began long before the surge of deep learning, with early endeavors focusing on light fields and basic scene reconstruction methods~\cite{gortler2023lumigraph,levoy2023light,buehler2023unstructured}.
-These early attempts, however, were limited by their reliance on dense sampling and structured capture, leading to significant challenges in handling complex scenes and lighting conditions.
-The emergence of structure-from-motion~\cite{snavely2006photo} and subsequent advancements in multi-view stereo~\cite{goesele2007multi} algorithms provided a more robust framework for 3D scene reconstruction.
-Despite these advancements, such methods struggled with novel-view synthesis \redtext{and texture loss}.
+The journey of 3D scene reconstruction began long before the surge of deep learning, with early endeavors focusing on light fields and basic reconstruction methods~\cite{gortler2023lumigraph,levoy2023light,buehler2023unstructured}.
+These early attempts, however, were limited by their reliance on dense sampling and structured capture, leading to challenges in handling complex scenes and lighting conditions.
+The emergence of structure-from-motion~\cite{snavely2006photo} and subsequent advancements in multi-view stereo~\cite{goesele2007multi} algorithms provided a more robust framework.
+Despite these advancements, such methods struggled with novel-view synthesis and texture loss.
 NeRF represents a quantum leap in this progression.
-By leveraging deep neural networks, NeRF enabled the direct mapping of spatial coordinates to color and density.
+By leveraging neural networks, NeRF enabled the direct mapping of spatial coordinates to color and density.
 The success of NeRF hinged on its ability to create continuous, volumetric scene functions, producing results with unprecedented fidelity.
-However, as with any burgeoning technology, this implementation came at a cost: \textbf{i}) Computational Intensity.
-NeRF based methods are computationally intensive~\cite{garbin2021fastnerf,muller2022instant}, often requiring extensive training times and substantial resources for rendering, especially for high-resolution outputs. \textbf{ii}) Editability.
+However, as with any burgeoning technology, it came at a cost: \textbf{i}) Computational Intensity.
+NeRF based methods are computationally intensive~\cite{garbin2021fastnerf,muller2022instant}, often requiring substantial training times and resources for rendering, especially for high-resolution outputs. \textbf{ii}) Editability.
 Manipulating scenes represented implicitly is challenging, since direct modifications to the neural network's weights are not intuitively related to changes in geometric or appearance properties of the scene.